jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 To solve this you must:

-- Select a UEFI file as trusted for executing
+- Select a UEFI file as trusted for executing from your Bios
 - Create a profile for boot with this path to file as trusted on UEFI settings: /USB0/BOOT/grubx64.efi
 - Boot from the UEFI profile